neurologic/Neurophysiology-Lab/_build/html/_sources/week-2/Lab-Manual.md

 </ol>

 ## Copy data to your Google Drive for analysis
-Use the [Experimental Design for Analysiis](../week-2/Electric-Organ-Discharge.ipynb) notebook to analyse your data and answer the questions in the [Responses](../week-2/Electric-Organ-Discharge_Responses.ipynb) notebook.
+Use the [Electric Organ Discharge](../week-2/Electric-Organ-Discharge.ipynb) notebook to analyse your data and answer the questions in the [Responses](../week-2/Electric-Organ-Discharge_Responses.ipynb) notebook.